 Conclusion

-In this post, we learnt essential conditional statements like if, if-else, if-elseif-else.
-I hope you have a great understanding of PHP conditional statements.
+In this module, we learnt about the essential conditional statements like if, if-else, if-elseif-else.